-Prof. Stampanoni heads a group of over 20 people, including three staff scientists, two technicians, one controls engineer, and many postdocs and PhD students.
+Prof. Stampanoni heads a group of over 20 people, including four beamline scientists, one industrial liaison scientist, two technicians, several scientists, many postdocs, PhD students, Master students, and Bachelor students.
 The team focuses on the development of tools, both instrumentation and algorithms, for tomographic X-ray imaging, exploiting synchrotron and laboratory sources.
 The group is engaged in the design and construction of ultra-fast data acquisition systems (stroboscopic coherent X-ray radiology and tomography) to provide dynamic investigation of rapidly evolving systems.
 The group also intensively develops optimized applications for fast, concurrent post-processing of tomographic data starting from simple normalization corrections to ad-hoc reconstruction and artifact reductions algorithms.
-Finally, the group investigates, creates and optimizes novel imaging modalities based on the coherent properties of synchrotron radiation and works on the transition of such work to conventional x-ray sources.
+Finally, the group investigates, creates and optimizes novel imaging modalities based on the coherent properties of synchrotron radiation and works on the translation of such work to conventional X-ray sources.

 Researchers at the Swiss Light Source SLS use X-ray phase contrast imaging to study a heart in action as it beats.

 Employing high-resolution X-rays to diagnose breast cancer – PSI researchers nominated for the European Inventor Award.

 Macroscopic mapping of microscale fibers in freeform injection molded fiber-reinforced composites using X-ray scattering tensor tomography